Ryan is a 2004 animated short film by Chris Landreth, produced by the National Film Board of Canada.

 - Mononymous Biopic Title

-- The One That Got Away: Larkin seems to feel that way about Felicity Fanjoy.
+- The One That Got Away: Ryan seems to feel that way about Felicity Fanjoy.
 Notably, when he says "we should have had children", his mostly missing head fills in nearly all the way.

 - Stock Footage: Clips from Walking and some of Larkin's other animation from his days at the NFB.